Nutritional yeast as a source of vitamin B1 (thiamine)

 Alzheimer’s disease and thiamine deficiency

 Elderly patients with Alzheimer’s disease have been noted to have low thiamine levels.
-As Wernicke-Korasakoff syndrome has similar symptoms, it is thought that thiamine may be used to alleviate symptoms.
+As Wernicke-Korsakoff syndrome has similar symptoms, it is thought that thiamine may be used to alleviate symptoms.
 But more research is needed to determine the use of thiamine as treatment for Alzheimers disease.[17]

 Using thiamine as treatment for motion sickness